davidemariani/networkAnalysisForML/README.md

 # networkAnalysisForML
-Analysis of the sellers-buyers transactions network for machine learning models improvement in the field of trade finance, credit analytics and supply chain
+Analysis of a sellers-buyers transactions network with the aim of extracting features for machine learning models.
+Predictions are performed using Linear Model and Random Forest for credit analytics and transactions level prediction in the field of trade finance and supply chain.
+This work is developed by Davide Mariani as thesis project at Birkbeck College, University of London, in collaboration with Tradeteq Ltd.